Paco Rabanne

-Francisco Rabaneda Cuervo (18 February 1934 – 3 February 2023), more commonly known under the pseudonym of Paco Rabanne ([pako ʁaban]; [ˈpako raˈβan]), was a Spanish–French fashion designer.
+Francisco Rabaneda Cuervo (18 February 1934 – 3 February 2023), more commonly known under the pseudonym of Paco Rabanne ([pako ʁaban]; [ˈpako raˈβan]), was a Spanish-born naturalised-French fashion designer.

 Rabanne rose to prominence as an enfant terrible of the fashion world in the 1960s with his use of unconventional materials such as metal and plastic in his clothing, and for his incorporation of futuristic elements in his designs, gaining notoriety for his space-age style.
-He collaborated with a range of iconic fashion houses and designed costumes for films, such as Barbarella.
+He collaborated with a range of iconic fashion houses and designed costumes for films.
 Rabanne was also the recipient of several awards, including the Legion of Honour, which recognised his contributions to the arts and fashion.

 In addition to his fashion work, Rabanne was known for his fragrances.
-He created a number of highly successful scents, including 1 Million and Lady Million.
+He created a number of highly successful scents, including Paco Rabanne Pour Homme, XS (Excess), 1 Million, and Lady Million.

 Early life and education

-Rabanne was born on 18 February 1934 in the Basque town of Pasaia, Gipuzkoa province.
+Rabanne was born on 18 February 1934 in the Spanish Basque town of Pasaia, Gipuzkoa province.
 His father, a Republican Colonel, was executed by Francoist troops during the Spanish Civil War.
-Rabanne's mother was a chief seamstress at Cristóbal Balenciaga's first couture house in Donostia, Basque Country, and in 1939 she moved Rabanne's family to France after he opened Balenciaga in Paris.
-In mid-1950s Paris, while studying architecture at l'École Nationale des Beaux-Arts, Rabanne earned money making fashion sketches for Dior and Givenchy, and shoe sketches for Charles Jourdan.
+Rabanne's mother was a chief seamstress at Cristóbal Balenciaga's first couture house in San Sebastián, Basque Country, and in 1939, when he was aged 5, they escaped the civil war by fleeing to France where he assumed the name "Paco Rabanne".
+In the mid-1950s Paris, while studying architecture at l'École Nationale des Beaux-Arts, Rabanne earned money making fashion sketches for Dior and Givenchy, and shoe sketches for Charles Jourdan.
 He nevertheless subsequently took a job with France's foremost developer of reinforced concrete, Auguste Perret, working there for over ten years.